Bebeq/Image-Coordinate/README.md

 # Image-Coordinate
-Script to find coordinat in image
+Script to find coordinate in image